 - TV Safe – If you want to mount a TV above it, it is perfectly safe unlike fireplaces that burn wood or gas.

-- Supplemental Zone Heating – Large homes can still benefit from electric fireplace with zone heating that will help you save money on your heating bill.
+- Supplemental Zone Heating – Large homes can still benefit from an electric fireplace with zone heating.
+This will help save money on your heating bill.

 - Remote Control – Electric fireplaces will always come with some kind of remote or application that you can install on your smartphone.